 - Frequently Asked Questions

-- Use as a database of experiences with relevant stories
+- Creating a database of relevant stories from which others can learn

-- Use to gather requirements for a new product
+- Gathering requirements and feedback for a new product

 - Wikis can be private or public.